You could have different arrangements depending on the role and the needs of your employees. You could talk about:

 - if there are core times that employees need to work together

-- how often should teams meet in person
+- how often teams should meet in person

 - if a client or stakeholder expects meetings or work to be done at specific times